Your basket is currently empty!

 2. Words with Silent Letters

-- Silent letters can confuse learners trying to match sounds with letters.
+- Silent letters can confuse children trying to match sounds with letters.

 - Examples: knight, island, psychology, honest.